Written by:

 - SPR kinetic binding analysis – Measure key antibody properties (ie. binding affinity, specificity, kinetics)

-- MATCHmAb™ peptide mapping – Maintain reproducibility and protect your IP
+- MATCHmAb™ peptide mapping service – Maintain reproducibility and protect your IP

 To learn more about our services, inquire with our scientists.